 short stories, comment, articles, humour and photography

 Earlier this year I was rummaging round my sister’s attic in Chichester when I came across an A4 ring-bound notebook.
-On turning the cover, I realised it was the long-forgotten transcript of an interview I’d recorded with Glen Matlock, the year after he’d quit The Sex Pistols.
-I’d met Glen on August 11th 1978, along with Midge Ure, Rusty Egan and Steve New, all members of his new band The Rich Kids.
+On turning the cover, I realised it was the long-forgotten transcript of an interview I’d recorded with Glen Matlock in 1978, the year after he’d quit The Sex Pistols.
+I’d met Glen in August along with Midge Ure, Rusty Egan and Steve New, all members of his new band The Rich Kids.
 The meeting took place at the Holland Park house of Sheila Rock, the ex-wife of rock photographer Mick Rock.
 Also a photographer of the rock world, Sheila is known for her unique photos recording the earliest days of the UK punk scene.
 Things were looking good for The Rich Kids, Glen’s new band.
 Not only had they released their first single ‘Rich Kids’, but they had also recorded sessions for John Peel’s BBC1 radio show and appeared on Top of the Pops.

 To go straight to Part One the interview click here

 Introduction – Leaving The Sex Pistols